-What to Carry for a Desert Trip?
+What to Pack for a Desert Trip in Morocco?

 One of the major highlights of every holiday in Morocco is a Sahara Desert trip.
 It is a wonderful experience to enjoy a camel ride to the top of the dunes to watch the sunset, to dance to Berber music around a campfire in a chilly evening under the shiny stars, and to sleep in a nomad tent at the foothill of the dune.
 The peacefulness of this rough but beautiful environment, the sun shining above your head and the hot sand dunes below your feet all make this an experience of a lifetime.

 However, if you are not equipped with the right items or at least the essential items, it would be difficult to enjoy this wonderful experience to the fullest.
 So, to help you pack the right things in your bag, we have put together this list of 10 items to carry for Sahara Desert trips.